Getting Started

 Life circle

-1. Starting stage
+1. Starting Stage

 At the Awake

-message the CoreController starts.
-CoreController.OnStarted(OperationHandle)
+message, the CoreController starts, and the CoreController.OnStarted(OperationHandle)

 Tip

 The OperationHandle parameter is used for methods that are expected to perform multi-frame operations.
-For example, in the OnStarted
+For example, in the OnStarted()

-2. Binding stage
+2. Binding Stage

-At first, the CoreController ensures that the CoreProjectContext exists.
-If it doesn't, the following three steps are performed:
+First, the CoreController ensures that the CoreProjectContext exists.
+If it doesn’t, the following three steps are performed:

-- The project context prefab is instantiated and moved to
+- The project context prefab is instantiated and moved to DontDestroyOnLoad.

-. - The project context installs bindings from its MonoInstallers list and calls
+- The project context installs bindings from its MonoInstallers list and calls

-Then, the contents of the CoreProjectContext.Container
+Next, the contents of the CoreProjectContext.Container

 are copied to the CoreController.Container

-Then, the CoreController installs bindings from its MonoInstallers list and calls CoreController.InstallAdditionalBindings
+Afterward, the CoreController installs bindings from its own MonoInstallers list and calls CoreController.InstallAdditionalBindings()

 Finally, the CoreController resolves all dependencies and calls CoreController.OnBindingFinished()